strategic-7-marketing/expressionengine-skeleton/README.md

 This Repo also includes branches if you wish to start with a front-end framework.
 Bootstrap branch includes an NPM package for Bootstrap and preconfiguration for using Bootstrap Front-end.
 Foundation branch includes an NPM package for Foundation and preconfiguration for using Foundation Front-end.
+Tailwind branch includes an NPM package for Tailwind and preconfiguration for using Tailwind.

 **Don't Forget To License The Add-Ons For Production**